 Internships for International Students

-Due to immigration regulations, international students are only permitted to participate in an internship if it is included in their curriculum program.
+Due to immigration regulations, international students are only permitted to participate in an internship (curricular practical training) if it is included in their curriculum program.
 All internships are subject to an approval process through Experiential Education & Career Services and the International Student Services Office.
-Note: International students who work on-campus must consult with Student Employment and the International Student Services Office to determine eligibility to work on campus while completing an internship.
+International students must submit all paperwork at least 2 weeks before the end of the previous term to Experiential Education & Career Services to allow enough time to process the internship request.
+Failure to do so will result in the internship not being approved.
+Note: International students who work on campus must consult with Student Employment and the International Student Services Office to determine eligibility to work on campus while completing an internship.